JJNod88/jjn-pp2-tbc/README.md

     * A DomContentLoader event listener was added to ensure any functionality was active once the dom had loaded, to reduce and remove any user / site errors

 ## 4. Skeleton Plane
 * Balsamiq Wireframes were used to for the initial structure, design and content of the Site.
+Please see below to view these.

 <details><summary>Balsamiq Wireframes</summary>